Analyze-with-Bukola/Kultra-Mega-Stores-Inventory-Analysis/README.md

 Kultra Mega Stores (KMS), headquartered in Lagos, Nigeria, specializes in office supplies and furniture.
 Its customers include individual consumers, small businesses (retail), and large corporate clients (wholesale) across Lagos.

-As a Business Intelligence Analyst supporting the Abuja division of KMS, I analyzed order data from 2009 to 2012 to provide key insights that guide business decisions and improve performance.
+According to the project, I assumed the role of a Business Intelligence Analyst supporting the Abuja division of KMS.
+I analyzed order data from 2009 to 2012 to provide key insights that guide business decisions and improve performance.

 ---